endurantgames/cosmiclegends/src/classes/paragon.md

 ### Volume 3 Abilities

-At the start of Volume 3, choose an ability from this list, the Volume 1 list, or the Volume 2 list.
+At the start of Volume 3, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   To be determined

-TBD

-:   To be determined
+Nigh-Invulnerable

+:   There are few things that can seriously harm you.
+    Increase your maximum Health to 20.

+Castle of Quiettude

+:   You have a base of operations in a remote location.
+When
+    you make a skill roll in that building, add 2 to the dice pool.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 4 Abilities

-At the start of Volume 4, choose an ability from this list, the Volume 1 list, the Volume 2 list, or the Volume 3 list.
+At the start of Volume 4, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
 TBD